 - Cover and support a tooth with a large filling

 How Dr. Stroumpos Places Your Crown

-When receiving a dental crown, the entire process generally takes two appointments at one of our offices in Webster or Dickinson.
+When receiving a dental crown, the entire process generally takes two appointments at our office in Webster.
 Your first appointment consists of an examination and preparing the tooth that’s receiving the crown.

 Dr. Stroumpos will safely reshape your tooth and take impressions so he can design a crown that fits the color, size, and shape of your natural teeth.
 The crown may take up to two weeks to be made at a dental lab, so he will place a temporary to maintain the health and appearance of your tooth.

 When you return for your next visit, we will check to see if the new dental crown fits and confirm that you’re happy with its appearance.
 If you’re satisfied, a local anesthetic will be used to numb the tooth and Dr. Stroumpos will permanently cap the new crown in place.

 After your procedure, you’ll be able to leave our office with a fully restored smile that allows you to eat, speak, and laugh with ease.

 Frequently Asked Questions

 If you have a tooth that is damaged or decayed, but still intact, a dental crown may be right for you.
 Your candidacy can be determined after an examination at one of our offices in Wester or Dickinson.